deeksha-dhawan/Pizza-Outlet-Analysis-using-SQL/README.md

 To help extract meaningful insights from their extensive pizza orders dataset, I will utilize SQL for data extraction and analysis.
 By performing a series of SQL queries, I will uncover key metrics and trends.
 This structured analysis will provide actionable insights to refine their menu, optimize inventory, and enhance overall customer satisfaction.
 By leveraging these data-driven insights, not only do I become the owner of the best pizza outlet in town but I can make informed decisions to drive business growth and improve the customer experience.

+## CSV Files
+The dataset used in this project is available in the following CSV files located in the `data` folder:

+- [pizzas.csv](https://github.com/user-attachments/files/16040831/pizzas.csv): Contains information about the pizzas.
+- [pizza_types.csv](https://github.com/user-attachments/files/16040832/pizza_types.csv): Contains information about the different pizza types.
+- [orders.csv](https://github.com/user-attachments/files/16040833/orders.csv): Contains information about the orders.
+- [order_details.csv](https://github.com/user-attachments/files/16040837/order_details.csv): Contains details about the orders.
+-
 ## Database Schema
 The database consists of the following tables: